By M.P. Pellicer | Stranger Than Fiction Stories

 Dates or seasons are important when practicing occult rituals.
 During the spring solstice of 2016, Joan Laurer better known as Chyna died from a drug overdose, Prince died on April 21 and the Queen of England when visiting Washington D.C. announced Prince William and not her son Charles would inherit the throne.

-Was another secret sacrifice to Baal offered on June 19th?
+Was another secret sacrifice to Baal offered on June 19th when Yelchin died?

 A Russian-born, Jewish actor would have been of special interest to the Hollywood moguls because of his first name.
-Anton happens to be that first of the founder of the Church of Satan, Anton LeVey.
+Anton happens to be the first name of the founder of the Church of Satan, Anton LeVey.

 Or were they just coincidences?

 Anton's first starring role was in the 2001 film, Hearts in Atlantis, (HIA) which was released barely two weeks after the 9/11 attack on the Twin Towers.
 Prior to this he had small parts in Along Came a Spider.